 Herman Miller Aeron is one of the most iconic office chairs in the world.
 Scratch that.
 It is the most iconic office chair in the world.
 But it’s not the best office chair for everyone.

-First, the $3,000 price tag will disqualify a lot of people.
-But even if you can justify its price, think twice before buying this monster ergonomic chair – you may be disappointed.
+The $3,000 price tag will disqualify many people.
+But even if you can justify its price, think twice before buying this monster ergonomic chair.

 Reasons To Buy The Herman Miller Aeron Office Chair.